Weather in Costa Rica in December

 Guanacaste Province

-By December, Guanacaste is usually dry and sunny, especially along the coast.
-This part of the country has some of the more well-known beaches, like Tamarindo, Flamingo, and Conchal.
-If you’re looking to spend time by the water, it’s an easy area to base yourself.
+By December, Guanacaste is typically dry and sunny, especially along the coast.
+It’s home to some of the best beaches in Costa Rica, including Tamarindo, Flamingo, and Playa Conchal, making it a great base if you're planning to spend time by the water.

-But it’s not just beach towns—there’s also a strong sabanero (cowboy) culture here, which you’ll notice more if you leave the main tourist areas.
-Santa Rosa National Park is worth checking out too.
-It’s one of the best places to see dry tropical forest, and in the right season, you might catch sea turtles nesting along the coast.
+Beyond the beach towns, the region has a strong sabanero (cowboy) culture, which you’ll notice more if you venture inland.
+Santa Rosa National Park is also worth a visit.
+It’s one of the best places to explore a dry tropical forest, and in the right season, you might even see sea turtles nesting along the shore.

 Carara National Park

-Carara sits right between the dry northwest and the more humid south, so you get a mix of ecosystems in a relatively small area.
-December is a good time for birdwatching—migratory birds start showing up, and the scarlet macaws are active and often seen flying overhead.
+Carara sits between the dry northwest and the more humid south, offering a mix of ecosystems in a compact area.
+It’s a great spot for a Costa Rica rainforest tour, especially in December when migratory birds arrive and scarlet macaws are often seen flying overhead.

-The trails are short and well laid out.
-One of them is fully accessible, which makes it a solid option if you’re traveling with someone who needs a smoother path.
-Just outside the park is the Tárcoles River, where you can do a boat tour and see some massive crocodiles without having to trek too far.
+The trails are short and well-maintained, with one fully accessible route, ideal if you’re traveling with someone who needs a smoother path.
+Just outside the park, the Tárcoles River offers boat tours where you can spot massive crocodiles without much walking.

 Humpback whale on Marino Ballena Parque Nacional, Uvita, Costa Rica © Shutterstock